SneakyMuffins/translate-pet-report/README.md

 Make sure both services are running before accessing the frontend.

 This setup provides flexibility, control, and a strong foundation for future improvements.

+## Additional Development Process: Translation Optimization Considerations

+During development, I considered several strategies for optimizing translation fetching:

+1. **Batch Translation**: Sending multiple texts in a single API request instead of making separate calls for each text element.
+This could reduce network overhead, but requires more complex logic for grouping texts.

+2. **Lazy Loading / On-Demand Translation**: Using techniques like **IntersectionObserver** to translate text only when it comes into view or when required.
+This could improve initial load times but would add complexity to the translation flow.

+3. **Client-Side Caching**: Storing translations in the browser’s `localStorage` to avoid repeated requests for the same text.
+While this could speed up repeated visits, it would require additional management for cache invalidation.

+These optimizations were considered for future development but not implemented due to time limits.